ON THIS PAGE

 For the following reasons, the idea that Revelation 17:6 and 18:24 are speaking about Jerusalem is without merit

 1) Jerusalem Is Not Responsible For the Blood of All Who Have Been Slain

 The book of Revelation shows us what will happen in the future.
 Therefore, when it says the harlot was "drunk with the blood of the saints, and with the blood of the witnesses of Jesus" (17:6), the slain have to include those who have not yet been killed, but who will be.

-Besides which, Jeremiah very clearly states that Babylon will also fall for for the slain of the world and the slain of Israel.
+Multitudes of Christians and Jews have been slaughtered at the hands of various regimes and nations.
+As Jeremiah very clearly states that Babylon will also fall for for the slain of the world and the slain of Israel.
+(Jeremiah 51:49)

 2) Jerusalem Never Has Ruled Over The Kings Of The Earth.